AdaCore/gnatstudio/docs/users_guide/vcs.rst

   .. index:: undo local changes

-  After confirmation, GPS will revert to the last commit, and cancel all changes you might have done locally.
+  After confirmation, GNAT Studio will revert to the last commit, and cancel all changes you might have done locally.
 This works for all supported VCS.

 * A button to refresh the contents of all VCS views

-  This button is not needed if you do all operations from GPS, including editing files.
-But if you do operations outside of GPS's control, you will need to manually resynchronize the views with what's really in your VCS.
+  This button is not needed if you do all operations from GNAT Studio, including editing files.
+But if you do operations outside of GNAT Studio's control, you will need to manually resynchronize the views with what's really in your VCS.

 .. _The_History_View: